-This European Charter on Fungi-Gathering and Biodiversity (hereafter referred to as the Charter) addresses the gathering (including both recreational and commercial activities) of wild and indigenous fungi (including lichens) in Europe, in accordance with the provisions of the Convention on the Conservation of European Wildlife and Natural Habitats (Bern, 1979).
-They do not address other human activities that may impact populations of fungi or lichens, such as forestry or livestock management practices.
+This European Charter on Fungi-Gathering and Biodiversity (hereafter referred to as the Charter) addresses the gathering (including both recreational and commercial activities) of wild and indigenous fungi in Europe, in accordance with the inspiring principles of the Convention on the Conservation of European Wildlife and Natural Habitats (Bern, 1979).
+The Charter does not address other human activities that may impact populations of fungi, such as forestry or livestock management practices.